apollo-inspire/markdown-recipe-library/recipes/bibimbap.md

 #### Fried Egg:
 10. Fry an egg in ?sesame oil for about 1-2 mins
-11. Then flip the egg and cook the other side for about 15-30 secs
+11. For a firmer yolk, flip the egg and cook the other side for about 15-30 secs
-12. Take the egg out.
+12. Remove and set aside.

 ### E: Serving